 Where do we enter and exit the building?

+When you arrive at the museum, please remain on your bus until a greeter comes to give your further instructions.
 All field trips need to enter and exit the building on Level 2 through the Group Entrance which is located on the north side of the building near the loading dock.
-You will go up a set of stairs from the bus loading, unloading zone to get to the entrance.
-Please do not enter through the main entrance on Level 1.
+You will go up a set of stairs from the bus loading/unloading zone to get to the entrance.
+Please do not enter or exit through the main entrance on Level 1.

 Are there spaces to gather our groups?

-If you need to gather your group together during your field trip, or at the end of your field trip before you load on the buses, there is space in the Canyon Lobby and in good weather, the terraces by the group entrance.
-Please be aware that these are public spaces, and help students remember that they are still in the Museum and should behave accordingly.
-These are not spaces to talk loudly, to dance, climb, run or otherwise goof off.
+If you need to gather your group together during your field trip or at the end of your field trip before you load on the buses, there is space in the Canyon Lobby or, in good weather, the terrace by the group entrance.
+Please be aware that these are public spaces and help students remember that they are still in the Museum and should behave accordingly.
+These are not spaces to talk loudly, dance, climb, run, or otherwise goof off.

 What if we are arriving by public transportation?